noughtmare/yi-language/README.md

-yi-lexers
+yi-language
 =========

-Collection of lexers used by the Yi text editor.
+Collection of language modules used by the Yi text editor.